 The Sierra Designs Cloud 800 - Women's is well named for its lightweight and comfortable construction, making it feel like you're sleeping on a cloud.
-The 800-down fill bag takes our Best Buy Award because of its great performance at a reasonable price.
+The 800 fill power down bag takes our Best Buy Award because of its great performance at a reasonable price.
 Word on the street is that Sierra Designs has been working with well-known thru-hiker Andrew Skurka in designing this bag to be not only light on your back but awesomely comfortable and packable as well.
-They've been successful as this has been our experience on the trail.The Sierra Designs Cloud 800 is a great choice for long, lightweight backpacking trips in Spring, Summer, and Fall.
+They've been successful as this has been our experience on the trail.The Cloud 800 is a great choice for long, lightweight backpacking trips in Spring, Summer, and Fall.
 It is lightweight, comfortable, and offers a great packable size.
 You won't waste space with this bag, nor will you waste any money.
 However, while it is high value, it's not perfect.
 Given that it's not a very warm bag and we wouldn't recommend to bring it out on nights forecast below freezing.
-Overall it's great for summer backpacking in cool to warm weather in all sorts of conditions!
+Overall it's great for summer backpacking in cool to warm weather in all sorts of conditions.

 Sierra Designs Cloud 800 - Women's Review

 Cons: Comforter sometimes does not stay tucked in

 Manufacturer: Sierra Designs